Family Violence Prevention and Services Act

 For technical assistance with submitting an application, contact the ICJI Helpdesk, which is open Monday through Friday from 8:00 a.m. to 4:30 p.m.
 ET, except state holidays.
 ICJI is not responsible for technical issues with grant submission within 48 hours of grant deadline.

 As the State Administering Agency, the Indiana Criminal Justice Institute is responsible for administering FVPSA funds.
-Click the link below to see where the funding goes, who is being served and what services are being delivered.
-This dashboard reflects quarterly program report data as entered by subgrantees and may contain duplicated victim counts.
+Click the link below to see who is being served and what services are being delivered.
+This dashboard reflects quarterly program report data as entered by subgrantees and is combined with quarterly DVPT data.